etnt/exrefcheck/README.md

 It can either be called as a shell command or as an embedded Erlang function.
 Warnings are printed to the terminal.
-It is possible to suppress certain warnings as will as explicitly mark functions to be ignored by *exrefcheck*.
+It is possible to suppress certain warnings at will by explicitly mark functions to be ignored by *exrefcheck*.

 Here is an example of how to call exrefcheck from the command line: